DC Foster Care Agencies: How to Choose the Right One for Your Family

 NCCF (National Center for Children and Families) handles a specialized role in the D.C. system as the single contractor for the Temporary Safe Haven Redesign (TSHR) — meaning NCCF manages DC-licensed children placed in Maryland family homes.
 If you live in D.C. but may relocate to Maryland, or if your support network is in suburban Maryland, NCCF is often the most strategic choice.
 They also handle therapeutic and general foster care placements within the District.

 Therapeutic Development Institute (TDI) provides high-level clinical support for specialized foster homes.
 Like Community Connections, their niche is behavioral health.
-Applying here makes sense if you have relevant professional experience and are prepared for the additional training and clinical oversight that therapeutic placements require.
+Ask about the additional training and clinical oversight that therapeutic placements require.

 Mary's Center takes a holistic approach, integrating medical and social services for foster families.
 They serve a broad demographic and have a reputation for wraparound support.